Too busy. Too tired. No need to go. You may hear all these excuses and more from the man in your life when you ask him about going to the doctor.

 Movember, for example, encourages men to grow mustaches during November to help start conversations and bring attention to health issues that largely affect men, including mental health, suicide and prostate cancer.

-In the United States, approximately 4 in 5 suicides are men.
+In the United States, approximately four in five suicides are men.
 Prostate cancer is the most common cancer in men, except for skin cancer.

 Surveys show that spouses or significant others can play a significant role in assisting men to take control over their own health.